SCHS Home

 "To preserve, protect and promote the history of Switzerland County, Indiana."

 The Switzerland County Historical Society, organized in 1925, is one of the oldest of Indiana’s county historical societies.
 The society has collected with a vision for the future by preserving a wide range of artifacts and documents that relay the county’s unique past.
-The historical society owns and operates two museums and is developing a third site.
+The historical society owns and operates two museums and the Thiebaud Farmstead, just west of town.

 Within this site, you will find links to the County Historical Museum, including genealogy research information, the River History Museum, as well as the Thiebaud Farmstead.
-Information on upcoming events and programs, ongoing projects, membership, and gift shop items are also included among the pages here.
+Information on upcoming events and programs, memberships, and projects are also included among the pages here.

-Links to these pages, and "Recent Posts" can always be found at the left of any page if on a computer, or the bars ≡ at the top of the page if on a mobile device.
+Links to these pages can be found at the left of any page if on a computer, or the bars ≡ at the top of the page if on a mobile device.

-The Board of Directors consists of Geri Emmelman, President; Sundra Whitham, Vice President; Anita Danner, Treasurer; and Barry Brown, Secretary.
+The current Board of Directors consists of Sundra Whitham, President; Brian Lucas, Vice President; Anita Danner, Treasurer; and Barry Brown, Secretary.
 Trustees are Claudia Dawson, Susie Dean, and Steve Heitzman.
 Martha Bladen is the Executive Director.

 The museums are open daily from noon until 4:00, except for Thanksgiving, Christmas, and New Year's days.
 Special accommodations can possibly be made by contacting the museum.